import copy

 def landmask(self, dilate_iter=10, samples=15):

-"""Attempt to mask out land from water, by assuming that the time standard deviation over mean of land is much
+This is done by assuming that the time standard deviation over mean of land is much

 higher than that of water.
 An automatic threshold using Otsu thresholding is used to separate and a dilation